Trobolit/MastersThesis/journal/journal.rst

 A lot of parameters are estimated.
 Comments in source code clarify which ones are measured, estimated and guessed.
 Especially lift/drag/angle of attack functions are estimates right now.
+The lift curve is actually pretty close at zero angle of attack.
+The lift curve then is not too bad, right shape, right order of magnitude.
+The Drag is overall higher than the indicated measurements found online, but I think it is close enough until I need to tune the finished controller.

 Controller
 **********